Numbers

 station broadcast from the RAF Akrotiri basis in

-Cyprus and that is was operated by the British
+Cyprus and operated by the British Secret

-Secret Intelligence Service.
-Unfortunately, the
+Intelligence Service.
+Unfortunately, the world of

-sister station Cherry Ripe however is still
+station Cherry Ripe however is still active.

 Why Numbers Stations